afraitaneayal/poll_power_api_definition/README.md

 after times up, vote result are displayed for every one to see

-for candidates it is possible to write a resume of the resaons he should be elected
+for candidates it is possible to write a resume of the resaons he should be elected He can also provide a picture he want voters to see

 for voters it is possible to look through candidates and their programms